Little Broken

 Vegetable chili just might be the best transition meal from hot summer into a cool fall.
 This summer vegetable chili is loaded with fresh zucchini, bell peppers, roasted tomatoes, and plenty of fiber-packed beans.

 The secret to creating smoky flavor is fire-roasted tomatoes.
-Plus the perfect blend of chili powder and cumin which all add the perfect amount of smokiness.
+Plus the perfect blend of chili powder and cumin which all add to the perfect amount of smokiness.
 It’s filling, nutritious, and light!

 Summer Vegetable Chili - thick and belly warming chili.
 Made with all vegetables and delicious smoky flavor | littlebroken.com

-Heat a large dutch oven or a large stockpot over medium heat.
+Cook the bacon – Heat a large dutch oven or a large stockpot over medium heat.
 Add bacon and cook until bacon renders its fat and begins to brown.
-Add the onion, zucchini, yellow squash, both bell peppers, and garlic; cook until the vegetables begin to soften, about 8-10 minutes.

-Next, add the diced tomatoes, tomato sauce, chicken stock, both beans, jalapeño, chili powder, and cumin.
-Season with salt and pepper, to taste.
-Cover and bring the chili to a simmer.
+Simmer – Cover and bring the chili to a simmer.
 Reduce heat to low and simmer, covered, for 30 minutes, or until the vegetables are tender.

 Stir in cilantro and taste for salt and pepper before serving.